fleetdm/fleet/docs/Using Fleet/enroll-hosts.md

 ### Signing fleetd installers

-  >**Note:** Currently, the `fleetctl package` does not provide support for signing Windows fleetd installers.
+  >**Note:** Currently, the `fleetctl package` command does not support signing Windows fleetd installers.
 Windows installers can be signed after building.

-The `fleetctl package` provides support for signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.
+The `fleetctl package` command supports signing and notarizing macOS osquery installers via the `--sign-identity` and `--notarize` flags.

 Check out the example below: